Enea Bossi Sr.: Professional career

 Bossi graduated from the Istituto Tecnico in Lodi, Italy, in 1907, specializing in physics and mathematics.
 The Wright brothers' Flyer, having successfully flown in December 1903, impressed Bossi so much that he devoted himself to aviation, becoming the second licensed pilot in Italy.
 Financed by his father, in 1908 he designed and built his own plane, modeled after the Wright Flyer.
 Bossi also used the plane to teach both himself and Giuseppe M. Bellanca how to fly.
-This design won a silver medal the following year at the first international aviation meeting in Reims, France.
-The plane became the first Italian-designed airplane to be built, and in Bossi's own factory.
+The design won a silver medal the following year at the first international aviation meeting in Reims, France.
+The plane, built in Bossi's own factory, was the first successful plane to be designed in Italy.

 In early December 1909, the first flight of an Italian-designed and built aircraft was successfully completed alongside fellow engineers Giuseppe M. Bellanca and Paolo Invernizzi.
 Also in 1909, Bossi developed the first landing gear braking system as well as the Italian Navy's first seaplane.

 During the early 1910s, Bossi served as an Italian representative of Curtiss Aeroplane and Motor Company – securing rights for local license production of the Curtiss Model F by the Zari brothers, who built eight examples at their workshop in Bovisaa (today a district of Milan).
 The first of these was demonstrated to the Italian Navy on Lake Como on September 22, 1914.
 During this decade, Bossi also worked for the Aviation Corps, assisting the Italian government with building and organizing its naval air forces.

 During World War I, Bossi served both as a bomber pilot and as a flight instructor for the Italian Navy.
 Due to the economic and social difficulties in Italy following the war, in 1918, Bossi emigrated to the United States, where he eventually became a naturalized citizen.
 In the 1920s, Bossi worked on a number of devices relating to fuel systems – leading to work in his later years on modern aerial refueling systems.

-In 1927, Bossi was a cofounder of the company Société Continentale Parker in France together with Robert Deté, Louis Paulhan and Pierre Prier.
+In 1927, Bossi was a co-founder of the company Société Continentale Parker in France together with Robert Deté, Louis Paulhan and Pierre Prier.
 The purpose was to transfer surface treatment technologies for the growing aerospace industry to Europe.
 Using his relationships he brokered a license from Parker Rust-Proof in Detroit (Parkerizing) and in a later step the distribution rights of Udylite Corp for specialty chemicals in electroplating.
 The company later became the European market leader in surface treatment via its successor organizations Chemetall GmbH and Coventya GmbH.